 Wild flower meadow

-The plan is to reserve the area to the left of the path for burials and interment of ashes; an area large enough to meet the needs of the village for many years to come.
+The area to the left of the path is reserved for burials and interment of ashes; an area large enough to meet the needs of the village for many years to come.
 The area to the right of the path will be managed as a meadow where the wild grasses and flowers will be allowed to bloom and seed before mowing.

 The period of future time available should allow the development of a diverse community of plants and the re-creation of a type of meadow rarely seen nowadays.
 It is also intended to complete the enclosure of the area with hedges similar to the one on the south side – mainly hawthorn mixed with other suitable species.
 This will be a protection from the coldest winds for people and plants alike.